pgilbert4377/Relay-Maker/README.md

-🏊‍♂️ Medley Relay Optimizer:
+Medley Relay Optimizer:

 This Python program uses sqlite3 to manage a database of swimmers and their individual stroke times.
 It automatically sorts swimmers into age/gender-specific tables and computes the fastest possible combination of swimmers for a medley relay.
 The relay includes one swimmer each for backstroke, breaststroke, butterfly, and freestyle—ensuring each swimmer is unique and only fills one stroke.

-🚀 Features:
+Features:

-✅ Add and organize swimmers by age, gender, and name
+Add and organize swimmers by age, gender, and name

-✅ Automatically stores times for all four strokes (free, back, breast, fly)
+Automatically stores times for all four strokes (free, back, breast, fly)

-✅ SQLite3-powered backend for persistent, structured data
+SQLite3-powered backend for persistent, structured data

-✅ Finds the fastest legal medley relay combination (no duplicate swimmers)
+Finds the fastest legal medley relay combination (no duplicate swimmers)

-✅ Works for any age/gender group stored in the database
+Works for any age/gender group stored in the database

-🧠 How it Works:
+How it Works:

-Swimmers are entered into a database table named by age and gender (e.g., eightumale).
+Swimmers are entered into a database table named by age and gender (e.g., ninetenmale).

 Each swimmer record includes: